anirudhk686/facial_recognition/README.md

 # facial_recognition
 ## About
 In this project i have built a facial recognition system using convolutional neural network.
-This project was a part of my internship at NCAOR,India.
 I have used the VGG-16 Net architecture and this has been implemented using keras library in python.<br>
 Here I have described only about the usage and requirements.
 For implementation details ,please refer to the [project_blog](https://anirudhk686.github.io/facial_recognition/)
 ## Requirements:
 - python (version 3.5 or greater)